omeka/classic-enduser/docs/Technical/Configuring_File_Storage.md

 **Note:** The ZendS3 adapter only supports "Version 2" authentication.
 Regions listed as "Version 4 only" in the linked table cannot be used with the ZendS3 adapter.

+### `forceSSL`

+This setting will use HTTPS urls for files stored in S3.
+It is useful to prevent mixed content errors/warnings when the Omeka site is accessed via HTTPS.

 Setting the Temporary Directory
 -------------------------------